ProhibitedTV/BitRiver-Live/docs/quickstart.md

   1935, or 1985.
 Alternatively edit the corresponding `*_PORT` values in `.env` (for example, `BITRIVER_LIVE_PORT=9090`) and rerun `docker compose up -d`.
-- **OME health check fails** – Confirm that `deploy/ome/Server.xml` declares the OME role with `<Type>origin</Type>` inside the root `<Server>` block.
-OME rejects the monitoring endpoint when the server type is missing.
+- **OME health check fails** – Confirm that `deploy/ome/Server.xml` declares the OME role with `<Type>origin</Type>` inside the root `<Server>` block and binds the base socket with `<Bind><Address>0.0.0.0</Address><Port>9000</Port></Bind>`.
+OME rejects the monitoring endpoint when the server type or bind stanza is missing.
 When running in Docker, that file is mounted to `/opt/ovenmediaengine/bin/origin_conf/Server.xml` inside the `bitriver-ome` container, which is the location OvenMediaEngine expects for an origin node.
 The compose service pins the hostname to `ome` so the default `BITRIVER_OME_API=http://ome:8081` resolves correctly; keep that alias if you customize the container name.
-If you upgrade OME and see schema errors (for example, an "Unknown item" message), refresh `deploy/ome/Server.xml` from the matching OME image (e.g., `docker run --rm airensoft/ovenmediaengine:0.15.10 cat \
-  /opt/ovenmediaengine/bin/origin_conf/Server.xml > deploy/ome/Server.xml`) and then re-apply your credential overrides.
+The quickstart script also seeds the `.env` with that value so the API always knows where to call OME regardless of the host system.
+If you deploy OME outside of Docker, update `BITRIVER_OME_API` to the reachable host/IP.
+If you upgrade OME and see schema errors (for example, an "Unknown item" message), refresh `deploy/ome/Server.xml` from the matching OME image (e.g., `docker run --rm airensoft/ovenmediaengine:0.15.10 cat /opt/ovenmediaengine/bin/origin_conf/Server.xml > deploy/ome/Server.xml`) and then re-apply your credential overrides.
 - **Environment tweaks** – Edit `.env` and rerun `docker compose up -d` to apply changes.
 The compose stack automatically loads the file so you never need to touch `deploy/docker-compose.yml` directly.